 As I read these verses, there's conviction on wanting to provide my own help.
 My own assurance.
 My own selfish ambitions.
 Yet, it's not my life.
 "To live is Christ, to die is gain" (Philippians 1:21).
 Paul instructs Christians to daily be a living sacrifice, to lift God up instead of ourselves.
 To put aside the want to be our own portion.

 "Therefore, I urge you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.
 And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good, and accept, and perfect."
 Romans 12:1-2, NASB.

 I'm grateful salvation doesn't rely on us, because if it did, we would all be in trouble.
 This is why daily devotionals are needed, and this is something that will be implemented more often with these blog posts.
 It'll serve as nourishment not just for myself, but for others who need to hear the words.
-May God be your portion today.
+May Jesus be your daily portion today.

 See this post on the following platforms below.